StatCan/NBL-CNB/docs/source/polygon_cutting.rst

    :alt: Example with valid and invalid splits

 There are two cuts that will occur when this building is split.
 One around the mid-point of the structure and one in the bottom corner of the polygon.
-Looking at the underlying imagery (see below) we can see the the split at the mid-point is most likely a valid split.
-The second smaller split is most likely a sliver polygon based off its size and the imagery.
+Looking at the underlying imagery (see below) we can see that the split at the mid-point is most likely a valid split.
+The second smaller split is most likely a sliver polygon based on its size and the imagery.
 It can safely be removed from the dataset and isolated.

 .. image:: img/complex_img.png
    :width: 400
    :alt: Example with valid and invalid splits with imagery

-Do deal with slivers the area of each split is calculated and any polygons under the maximum sliver size (default is 20m2) are removed.
+To deal with slivers the area of each split is calculated and any polygons under the maximum sliver size (default is 20m2) are removed.

 .. code-block:: python